 - Yes you can.
-You would probably not be able to call them 3 ingredient cookies anymore, but this recipe can definitely be customized to add other flavours and ingredients.
+You would probably not be able to call them 3 ingredient cookies anymore, but this easy, egg free recipe can definitely be customized to add other flavours and ingredients.
 Since the cookie dough is quite soft to begin with, there is no need to adjust other ingredients.
-Simply add these additional ingredient, keep in mind not to add too much.
+Simply add these additional ingredients, keep in mind not to add too much.

 - You can add dried fruits like raisins, cranberries, sultanas and glazed cherries to the cookie dough.
 Chop the fruits to avoid them from being too chuncky in the cookies.
 Add them into the dough after mixing in the flour.

 - You can also add nuts if you like.
 Chop and roast them lightly before adding to the cookie dough.
-And as it the fruits, add these nuts to the dough after mixing it the flour.
+And as in the fruits, add these nuts to the dough after mixing in the flour.

 - After baking, always keep these cookies in an airtight container to retain their crisp and crumbly texture.
 These cookies last well for a good 2 weeks.

-Here’s the full printable version of my 3 ingredient cookies recipe.
+Here's the full printable version of my easy 3 ingredient cookies recipe.

 3 Ingredient Cookies